Deepa-A-02/Disease-prediction-from-symptoms/README.md

 Algorithms Explored
 The following algorithms have been explored in code:

-Naive Bayes
+1.Naive Bayes
-Decision Tree
+2.Decision Tree
-Random Forest
+3.Random Forest
-Gradient Boosting
+4.Gradient Boosting